VIPriors/vipriors-challenges-toolkit/image-classification/readme.md

 [
 Please find the evaluation server here.](https://competitions.codalab.org/competitions/23661)

 To participate in the challenge one uploads a file of predictions over the challenge test set to the evaluation server.
-Generate these predictions by inferring your model over our test set (see data README for how to get these images)
+Generate these predictions by inferring your model over our test set.

 # Baselines